Anti-racism resources: Courses and self-learning resources

 • The Harvard Implicit Association Test (IAT) measures attitudes or beliefs that people may be unwilling or unable to report.

-• The Faculty of Native Studies at the University of Alberta is offering a Massive Open Online Course (MOOC) called Indigenous Canada that explores Indigenous histories and key issues facing Indigenous peoples today in Canada.
+• The Faculty of Native Studies at the University of Alberta is offering a 12-lesson Massive Open Online Course (MOOC) called Indigenous Canada that explores Indigenous histories and key issues facing Indigenous peoples today in Canada.

 • University of Waterloo offers a variety of resources covering racism and anti-Black racism in Canada, resources specifically for BIPOC members, resources for White allies, resources for families with children and young adults, etc.